inaimathi/langnostic/posts/deal.md

 Except that I think I'm going to make `move` itself a JSON object just to make it easier to work with on the other end.
 The `*stream-server*` variable will then be set to the location of the nginx instance that handles stream serving for me.
 Note two things about this setup, incidentally:

 - the nginx stream module natively handles multiple protocols.
 By default it uses a forever-frame, but it can be configured to expose *the same stream* as an EventSource<a name="note-Sun-Aug-25-220313EDT-2013"></a>[|2|](#foot-Sun-Aug-25-220313EDT-2013), and a web-socket, and a long-poll handler.
 - the server handling my stream publishing doesn't have to be on the same machine as the rest of the application, which opens up some interesting hosting possibilities if scaling up ever gets to be *the* problem I'm staring down

 It also really, truly looks like it'll be both more performant and much easier than trying to re-write pieces of Hunchentoot to support asynchronous requests in certain contexts.

-## <a name="day-" href="#day-"></a>Day 41
+## <a name="day-41" href="#day-41"></a>Day 41

 I have no idea what happened, but I finally ended up getting a solid day to put stuff together for this project.
 As a result, I've got a pretty-much-playable edition sitting up on my server, waiting for a couple more edits before I unveil it, and this massive `Journal: Part One` I've had going.
 Right now, I'm in the guts of the `define-handler` mini-language, trying to get my pseudo-type-system to automatically solve the problems of argument bounding for me.
 That is, I want to be able to specify the min and max for various argument types and have it do the right thing.
 Specifically, I'd like to be able to specify minimum/maximum *values* for `:int`s, and minimum/maximum *lengths* for `:string`s.